-We were driving out of Puerto Viejo, Costa Rica in 2009, heading north to Guapiles for a quick overnight before we caught a flight to the Osa Peninsula.
+We were leaving Puerto Viejo, on Costa Rica's Caribbean Coast, on our way back north to Guapiles for a quick overnight before we caught a flight to the Osa Peninsula.
 We'd had a great time getting to know new friends and more about the area.
 About thirty minutes north of Puerto Viejo in the tiny village of Penhurst, I spotted a bright yellow "Sloth Crossing' sign - how often do you see that? - and my husband pulled over so I could snap a pic.
-When I got out of the car, we noticed something moving in the yard next to a small house along the road.
+It was then, as I got out of the car, that we noticed something moving in the yard next to a small house along the road.

 A young spider monkey with a leather collar around her neck was chained to a tether.
 She saw me standing there before I saw her, and ran toward me.
 Just as she reached the end of her tether, her head snapped back, toppling her over backwards and onto her belly.
 She got up and stared at me, her eyes somehow pleading with me.
 I had no idea what to do.
 It was heartbreaking.
-I didn't want to trespass in someone's yard, but I knew from talking with the owners at the Jaguar Rescue Center, that it was illegal in Costa Rica to keep monkeys captive.
+I didn't want to trespass in someone's yard, but I remembered what Sandro and Encar from the rescue center had said about it being illegal in Costa Rica to keep monkeys captive.

 So I did the only thing I could think of.
-We jotted down the mile marker and noted the surroundings, and I took photos of her, promising her that I would try and help, feeling horrible at the thought of leaving her alone like this.
+We jotted down the mile marker and noted the surroundings, and I took photos of her, promising her that I would try and help, feeling sick at the horrible thought of leaving her alone like this.

-When we returned home a week later, I quickly emailed Sandro & Encar at the Rescue Center in Puerto Viejo, sending along the photos and location details of her illegal captivity.
+When we returned home a week later, the first thing I did was quickly email Sandro and Encar at the rescue center, sending along the photos and location details of her illegal captivity.
 Weeks went by without a response.
 I was sure my email had been lost, or maybe there was nothing they could do.

-Then one day several weeks later, I received an email from Sandro which I nearly deleted as it was written in Italian and ended up in my Junk file.
+Then one day several weeks later, I received an email from Sandro which I almost deleted.
+It was written in Italian and landed in my Junk folder which I check only occasionally.
 I translated the email online and began to read.
 I couldn't believe what I read, through my tears.

 She had been rescued!

-You too can make a difference.
-Even the smallest effort can have a big impact - whether it's helping rescue wildlife or calling attention where there was none.
+You too can make a difference!
+Even the smallest effort can have a big impact - whether it's helping rescue wildlife or calling attention to abuse or neglect where there was none.
 Take notes and pictures.
 Report or speak out against suspected animal abuse when you travel.